Arthur Evans: Reporter for The Manchester Guardian

-In his report to Manchester Guardian in 1898, he described the ethnic cleansing of Turkish Cretan civilians by saying:

-But the most deliberate act of extermination was that perpetrated at Eteà.
-In this small village, too, the Moslem inhabitants, including the women and children, had taken refuge in the mosque, which the men defended for a while.
-The building itself is a solid structure, but the door of the small walled enclosure... was finally blown in, and the defenders laid down their arms, understanding, it would appear, that their lives were to be spared.
-Men, women and children, they were all led forth to the church of St. Sophia, which lies on a hill about half an hour above the village, and then and there dispatched—the men cut to pieces, the women and children shot.
-A young girl who had fainted, and was left for dead, alone lived to tell the tale.

-In 1878 Evans proposed to Margaret Freeman, three years his senior, an educated and literate woman, and until now secretary for her father.
+In 1878, Evans proposed to Margaret Freeman, three years his senior, an educated and literate woman, and until now secretary for her father.
 The offer was accepted, to everyone's great satisfaction.
 Freeman spoke affectionately of his future son-in-law.
 The couple were married near the Freeman home in Wookey, Somerset, at the parish church.
 They took up residence in a Venetian villa Evans had purchased in Ragusa, Casa San Lazzaro, on the bluffs overlooking the Adriatic.
 One of their first tasks was to create a garden there.
 They lived happily, Evans pursuing his journalistic career, until 1882.